 Deep Roots demonstrates how social beliefs persist long after the formal policies that created those beliefs have been eradicated.

-The Judicial Tug of War: How Lawyers, Politicians, and Ideological Incentives Shape the American Judiciary (with Adam Bonica, Under Review)
+The Judicial Tug of War: How Lawyers, Politicians, and Ideological Incentives Shape the American Judiciary (with Adam Bonica, in press with Cambridge University Press)